mtchuyen/front-end/README.md

 - **PHP** - Ubiquitous language with many mature frameworks available.

 #### 2.1.2.
 Frontend
-**- JavaScript/TypeScript** - First-class front-end language with excellent ecosystem.
+- **JavaScript/TypeScript** - First-class front-end language with excellent ecosystem.
 TypeScript enhances robustness.
-**- Dart** - Strongly typed language optimized for UI development.
+- **Dart** - Strongly typed language optimized for UI development.
 Used in Flutter apps.
 For greenfield projects, using the same language on front and back ends simplifies development, sharing of code/types, and recruiting specialized developers.

 But teams can mix-and-match languages to leverage existing skills.
 For example, combining Python and Node.js or Go and TypeScript.